anshuln2/oml_1/README.md

 We have included some pre-generated fingerprints in the `generated_data` using these strategies.

-## Multi GPU fingerprinting through finetuning
+## Multi GPU fingerprinting through fine-tuning
 The script `finetune_multigpu.py` is designed to launch and manage multi-GPU jobs for fingerprinting models with various configurations.
 Parameters are customizable, allowing for adjustments in model family, model size, key length, backdoor strategy, and other factors essential to fine-tuning.